patronus-ai/patronus-py/docs/experiments/evaluators.md

 4. **Create custom adapters when needed**: Don't force your evaluator functions to match the standard interface if there's a more natural way to express them
 5. **Handle edge cases gracefully**: Consider what happens with empty inputs, very long texts, etc.
 6. **Reuse evaluators across experiments**: Create a library of evaluators for consistent assessment
+7. **Use consistent weights**: When using evaluator weights, maintain consistency across experiments for the same evaluators
+8. **Document weight rationale**: Consider documenting why specific weights were chosen for your evaluation strategy

 Next, we'll explore advanced features of the Patronus Experimentation Framework.